HerveMashukane/HerveMashukane/README.md

 - 👋 Hi, I’m @HerveMashukane
-- 👀 I’m interested in web development, software engineering, and advanced English grammar.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning front-end and back-end web development technologies, including HTML, CSS, JavaScript, and frameworks like React and Node.js.
 - 💞️ I’m looking to collaborate on open source web development projects.
 - 📫 How to reach me: hervemashukane@gmail.com or connect with me on LinkedIn on www.linkedin.com/in/hervé-mashukane-9b104b304